 Additionally, the risk of dying was reduced by a third or more in women taking Herceptin.

 The researchers then looked at side effects in women taking the two Herceptin-containing treatments.
-They found that women who took Adriamycin were five times more likely to develop heart failure than those who did not take Adriamycin.
+They found that women who took Adriamycin were five times more likely to develop than those who did not take Adriamycin.

 "We should move Adriamycin out of this setting and reserve it for women with metastatic disease if they have run out of other options.
 The preferred treatment of choice is Herceptin in combination with a non-Adriamycin-containing regimen such as Taxotere and/or carboplatin," he says.